-Royal Roads University members acknowledge that we learn, work, and live on the traditional lands of the Xwsepsum (Esquimalt) and Lkwungen (Songhees) ancestors and families.
-We also acknowledge the traditional lands and the history, and knowledge sharing with the neighboring Nations, Scia’new (Beecher Bay) and T’Sou-ke (Sooke).
+Royal Roads University members acknowledge that we learn, work, and live on the traditional lands of the Xwsepsum (Esquimalt) and Lekwungen (Songhees) ancestors and families.
+We also acknowledge the traditional lands and the history, and knowledge sharing with the neighbouring Nations, Scia’new (Beecher Bay) and T’Sou-ke (Sooke).

 At Royal Roads University, we share much more than the land the university is on.
 We understand the value of living in a sustainable manner.
 We appreciate the world around us and work together to build communities.
 We are grateful to the Coast Salish people for sharing their traditions and teachings about our role in society, community and nature.

 Our involvement with Indigenous students began in July 1996, when Royal Roads University was established.
 In our first cohort, a member, Michelle Corfield, who is Nuu-chah-nulth from the Ucluelet First Nation, was Royal Roads' first Indigenous student.
 Michelle became so inspired through the program that she went on to complete her doctorate.
 Like Michelle, hundreds of Indigenous students who are now alumni of Royal Roads’ graduate and undergraduate programs.
 Our ongoing relationship with Indigenous and Metis students and communities is an important pillar in extending our educational reach beyond the classroom experience and our mission is to continue to build a strong working relationship with the indigenous and Metis communities, locally, nationally and internationally.

 Supporting Indigenous Students